facebook-atom/nuclide-prebuilt-libs/README.md

     (default: `false`)
   * `partialMatch` - `true` to include tags that partially match the given tag (default: `false`)
+  * `limit` - maximum number of matches to return.
+Should be a positive integer.
+    (default: unlimited)

 * `callback` - The function to call when complete with an error as the first argument and an array containing objects that have `name` and